- 1 cup mashed ripe bananas (2 to 3 medium)

 - In a large bowl, beat the bananas, brown sugar, applesauce, oil and eggs until well blended.
 Combine the flours, baking powder, baking soda, xanthan gum, salt and cinnamon; gradually beat into banana mixture until blended.
 Stir in the carrots, raisins and walnuts.

-- Transfer to a 9-in. x 5-in. loaf pan coated with cooking spray.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a 9x5-in. loaf pan coated with cooking spray.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Yield: 1 loaf (16 slices).

 "I love it, but does anyone know if I could use 2 cups of gluten-free all purpose flour instead of the other?"